Koha-Community/kohadocs/source/lists.rst

 .. _viewing-lists-label:

-Viewing Lists
+Viewing lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To see the contents of a list, visit the Lists page on the staff client

 |image875|

-Clicking on the 'List Name' will show the contents of the list
+Clicking on the 'List name' will show the contents of the list

 |image876|